HIV – PCR

 Results are reported to the physician, authorized health care provider (General O. Reg 45/22, s.18), or submitter as indicated on the requisition.

-Specimens that are reactive for HIV PCR are reported to the Medical Officer of Health as per the Ontario Health Protection and Promotion Act.
+Specimens that are positive by HIV PCR are reported to the Medical Officer of Health as per the Ontario Health Protection and Promotion Act.